MaginnGroup/Cassandra/Documentation/source/guides/input_files.rst

 *Logical* should be ``true``.
 This requires more memory, but lets Cassandra more quickly detect core overlap without wasting CPU time computing any energies for trial postions with core overlap.
 This results in a dramatic speed boost for Widom insertions in dense media such as liquids, where most trial positions have core overlap.
+This method only supports cubic boxes and orthogonal boxes.